 When I was in the US, my sister and I collected sacks of empty soda cans and water bottles to sell them to recycling shops for extra cash.
 At the recycling center, we saw a long line of homeless people doing the same thing.
 It pulled my heartstrings when I found out that a sack of empty cans will only get you chump change, but they were willing to line up for hours.

 Back in the Philippines, I started segregating the recyclables in our house.
 I befriended the neighborhood manongs whose main source of income is selling recyclables to junk shops.
 I give my monthly recyclables to them.
 Also try: Click here for Papemeltroti’s list of recycling centers in the Philippines.
+Also check out The Good Trade PH.
 As for old jars and containers, donate (or sell) them by the bulk to crafters and artist friends who’d want them.

 3. Plastic bags Dump it where: Reuse plastic bags as garbage can linings and many other ways before segregating and disposing.
 Try: Make eco bricks or see #2 above for recycling options.

 4. Old gadgets and electronic accessories Dump it where: Try junk shops (see #2) first.
 Then see if your nearest mall has waste segregation bins for old electronics.
 Ask your favorite electronic shops and brands (like Apple, Fuji, or Sony) about their green program, where consumers are encouraged to return old gadgets, batteries, and broken accessories to the store for recycling.
 Also look for “trash for cash” programs in your area.
-Try: Parksquare Makati has a recycling program every 2nd week of the month, where you can trade your recyclables for cash, while Legaspi Sunday Market organizes recycling programs yearly.
+Try: Parksquare Makati has a recycling program every 2nd week of the month, where you can dump your recyclables, while Legaspi Sunday Market organizes recycling programs yearly.

 5. Old clothes and beddings Dump it where: I have several options because I do this every year.
 First, I earn money by selling my pre-loved branded items in my friend’s annual garage sale (Hi, Cristina!).
 Second, I go to the nearest H&M store.
 Thanks to the H&M Conscious Program, you’ll get a 15% discount coupon for every paper bag of old clothes you give.
 Lastly, I donate to charities (Click here for a list compiled by my fellow writers at Spot.ph) and seasonal fund drives.
 Also try selling your pre-loved clothes at: Carousell, Facebook Marketplace, e-Bay, Shopee, and Shopify